-Some investors — particularly those with commercial property — see this kind of deal as a long-term play: they can depreciate the property over time for tax benefits and they can apply future payments to their balance sheet.
-Sellers reap reliable monthly income and, if things go sour, still have an asset they have as collateral.
+Most mortgage notes are for five years, during which time the buyer typically applies for a mortgage from banks and repays the seller using the bank loan.
+Some sellers — particularly those with commercial property — see this kind of deal as a long-term play: they can depreciate the property over time for tax benefits, get reliable monthly income and have an asset to use as collateral if things go sour.

+As time progresses, private mortgage holders or buyers may reconsider holding a mortgage note.
 If note holders need money now, they always have the option to sell their mortgage note.
-In the world of real estate, private mortgage buyers are considered an emerging market.

-Private mortgage holders sell their notes for a variety of reasons, most of which have to do with getting money to take care of things they need to handle now.
+Private mortgage holders sell their notes for a variety of reasons, most of which have to do with getting money to handle immediate needs.
 Selling the mortgage provides them with a lump-sum payment.
 Examples include:

 There are no restrictions on how someone can spend the money generated from selling a mortgage note.
-In addition, the process of selling a property in this market can be much smoother than the regular mortgage deal.
+In addition, the process of selling a note in this market can be much smoother than a regular mortgage deal.

 The process is simple.
-We are willing to take on the risk as this is a collateral-backed security.
-You will need the security you received when completing your financing, called a mortgage or trust deed.
+Many companies are willing to buy your mortgage note and take on risk because these are collateral-backed securities.
+You will need the security you received when completing your financing, which is called a mortgage or trust deed.

-Complete our form using this information and we will give you an offer based on the current market, an appraisal of the property, the terms of the note and our competitive rates.
+Once you decide to work with a company that buys mortgage notes, you can call them or complete a form online to get an offer.
+Offers are based on the current market, an appraisal of the property, the terms of the note and the company’s competitive rates.

-While fees for using a real estate attorney can cost you thousands, we directly fund you using our resources to give you a competitive rate.
-We directly provide you cash without a middle man.
+While fees for using a real estate attorney can cost you thousands, these companies often provide an attorney and directly fund you to give you a competitive rate.

-You are not limited to the amount you have to sell.
-We are flexible.
-Decide from one of these three options for getting capital for your notes.
+You are not limited to the total amount you have to sell.
+Your selling options include:

 You will not be getting the exact principal from your mortgage, but you can still receive a large offer.
-To help you understand how much money you will receive for your payments, here are the factors we use to determine the worth of your mortgage note.
+To help you understand how much money you will receive for your payments, here are the factors used to determine the value of your mortgage note:

 You can find most of this information on your promissory note and deed of trust.